proxystore/proxystore/docs/guides/endpoints.md

 !!! warning
-    Endpoints are experimental and the interfaces and underlying implementations will likely change.
+    Endpoints are experimental and the interfaces and underlying implementations may change.
 Refer to the API docs for the most up-to-date information.

-!!! warning
-    Endpoints do not have user authentication yet, so use at your own risk.

 ## Overview

 At its core, the [`Endpoint`][proxystore.endpoint.endpoint.Endpoint] is an in-memory data store built on asyncio.
-Endpoints provide a REST API, served using [`Quart`](https://pgjones.gitlab.io/quart/), and ProxyStore provides the [`EndpointConnector`][proxystore.connectors.endpoint.EndpointConnector] as the primary interface for clients to interact with endpoints.
+Endpoints provide a REST API, served using [Quart](https://pgjones.gitlab.io/quart/), and ProxyStore provides the [`EndpointConnector`][proxystore.connectors.endpoint.EndpointConnector] as the primary interface for clients to interact with endpoints.